chestermantel/StrangeHiggs/README.md

 # StrangeHiggs
-Strange Yukawa coupling at the ILC
+Added license at the request of Dr. Strube